By Jess Hallas-Kilcoyne

 Problems such as rushing, laziness, or crookedness are, according to Stone, “much easier to identify over a single trot fence and easier to fix early on before moving to more challenging jumps in canter.
 A horse might do two or twenty trot fences.
 [It depends on] however long it takes for the horse to settle into a relaxed, balanced trot coming in, jumping the fence calmly with straightness before, over, and after the fence, and a calm canter away from the jump.
 Only when this is achieved do I move on to the canter fences.”

 Although we have broken the exercises down into discipline specific categories, each exercise has the potential to benefit horses and riders of all disciplines.
-For example, a dressage horse may profit from work over ground poles, while the above leg-yielding exercises can be modified to include side-passing, making them of greater value to reining horses.
+For example, a dressage horse may profit from work over ground poles, while the above leg-yielding exercises can be modified to include side-passing.

 Regardless of your discipline, riding level, and the breed and age of your horse, the goals of a warm-up are universal: to establish a relaxed, supple, obedient horse that is prepared physically and mentally to begin his workout session.